© Crown copyright 2018

 For the products covered by this notice EU legislation sets out the rules, or ‘essential (safety) requirements’, which products must meet before they are placed on the EU market.

-The relevant EU legislation sets out how products within its scope can be tested to prove that they conform with the essential requirements.
+The relevant EU legislation sets out how products within its scope can be assessed to prove that they conform with the essential requirements.
 Typical ways of showing conformity include:

 - self-declaration by the manufacturer that they have taken appropriate steps to ensure their product is compliant (for example, for most toys)

-- assessment of the final product by an EU-accredited body (known as a ‘notified body.
-A notified body is an organisation designated by an EU country to assess the conformity of certain products before being placed on the market.)
+- assessment of the final product by an EU-recognised body (known as a ‘notified body’.
+A notified body is an organisation designated by an EU country (or a third country covered by a mutual recognition agreement with the EU) to assess the conformity of certain products before they are placed on the market.)

-- assessment of a product’s design (or a prototype) by a notified body, followed by testing of either a sample of the final product or quality assurance of production processes
+- assessment of a product’s design (or a prototype) by a notified body, followed by assessment of either a sample of the final product or quality assurance of production processes

-For many products, a manufacturer must affix a ‘conformity marking’, most commonly the CE marking (CE marking is defined in EU law as “a marking by which the manufacturer indicates that the product is in conformity with the applicable requirements set out in [EU] harmonisation legislation providing for its affixing”).
-This acts as a declaration that the product complies with the relevant requirements.
-For marine equipment, the wheel mark (The Wheel Mark (Mark of Conformity) is the European regulatory marking of all marine equipment, as defined in the Marine Equipment Directive, 2014/90/EU) is used.
+For many products, a manufacturer must affix a ‘conformity marking’, most commonly the CE marking.
+This acts as a declaration by the manufacturer that the product complies with the relevant requirements.
+For marine equipment, the wheel mark as defined in the Marine Equipment Directive, 2014/90/EU) is used.

-Where EU rules require third party testing, that notified body’s four-digit identification number (as listed on the EU’s New Approach Notified and Designated Organisations database, known as NANDO must also be affixed to the product.
+Where EU rules require third party assessment, that notified body’s 4-digit identification number (as listed on the EU’s New Approach Notified and Designated Organisations database, known as NANDO) must also be affixed to the product.

 After March 2019 if there’s no deal

-Goods already placed on the market will be able to continue to circulate in the UK.
-Additionally, goods that meet EU requirements (and were tested by an EU recognised conformity assessment body) can still be placed on the UK market.
-This is intended to be a time-limited measure.
+Goods already placed on the market by 29 March 2019 will be able to continue to circulate in the UK.
+Additionally, goods made and assessed against EU regulatory requirements can continue to be placed on the UK market after 29 March 2019.
+This is intended to be for a time-limited period.
+These goods will need to:

-The results of conformity assessment carried out by UK notified bodies will no longer be recognised in the EU.
-This means that products tested by a UK notified body will no longer be able to be placed on the EU market without retesting and re-marking by an EU recognised conformity assessment body.
+UK notified bodies will lose their status as notified bodies in the EU.
+This means that after 29 March 2019 the results of conformity assessment carried out by UK conformity assessment bodies will no longer be recognised in the EU.
+This means that products assessed by a body that was prior to exit a UK notified body will no longer be able to be placed on the EU market without reassessment and re-marking by an EU recognised conformity assessment body (or, alternatively, the manufacturer may seek to arrange for their files to be transferred to an EU-recognised body pre-exit).
+Where CE marking is based on self-declaration of conformity by the manufacturer, self-declaration will still be possible, including when exporting to the EU.

-For the areas within scope of this notice (see Annex A), notified bodies based in the UK will be granted new UK ‘approved body’ status and listed on a new UK database.
-Approved bodies will be able to assess products for the UK market against UK essential requirements (which, immediately after exit day in a ‘no deal’ scenario, will be identical to EU essential requirements).
+For the areas within scope of this notice (see Annex A), notified bodies based in the UK will be granted new UK ‘approved body’ status and listed on a new UK database (see Annex C).
+Approved bodies will be able to assess products for the UK market against UK essential requirements (which, immediately after exit day, will be the same as EU essential requirements).

-The United Kingdom Accreditation Service’s role as the UK’s national accreditation body, including for most UK conformity assessment bodies, will remain as it is now.
+The United Kingdom Accreditation Service’s (UKAS) role as the UK’s national accreditation body, including for most UK conformity assessment bodies, will remain as it is now.
+Other UKAS accreditation activities will be unaffected by EU Exit.

 All manufacturers intending to place products on the UK market on or after 29 March 2019 will want to consider the actions outlined below.